JonatanHogild/FreeIPA_for_virtual_environment/README.md

 ## Document Status
+> [!NOTE]
+> This repo is completed.
-This project is finished, but is part of a larger project that is currently unfinished.
-This project can be followed indepently of previous projects.
+> This repo is part of a larger ongoing project.

 ## Disclaimer
+> [!CAUTION]
-This project is intended for lab-environments, with a focus on learning, testing, and experimentation.
-Although we keep security in mind, we can't promise that this implementation is suitable for production.
+> This is intended for learning, testing, and experimentation.
+The emphasis is not on security or creating an operational environment suitable for production.

 ## Scope and Limitations
-- Many FreeIPA features have not been covered here, so think of this as an introductory project.
+* Many FreeIPA features have not been covered here, so think of this as an introductory project.
-- This project uses a one-server setup.
+* This project uses a one-server setup.
 In a real setting, we want redundancy in cases where the FreeIPA-server goes down.
 This is outside the scope of this project but can be accomplished using [replication](https://www.freeipa.org/page/V4/Replica_Setup).
+* This guide is not intended for production-grade, multi-node clusters or advanced HA setups.
+* Hardware compatibility varies; If unsure, check hardware requirements before proceeding.
-- Instructions may become outdated as software updates; always verify with the official documentation.
+* Instructions may become outdated as software updates; always verify with the official documentation.
+* Sensetive information will be withheld.
+This will not hinder participation in the guide.

 ## Environment
+ - Asus PN64 ax210NGW
+   - Intel® Core™ i7-12700H
+   - 1TB disk
+   - 64 GB memory
-- FreeIPA version 4.12.2
+ - FreeIPA (4.12.2)
  - Proxmox VE (9.1.1)
  - Rocky Linux (10.1)
  - Ansible (core 2.16.14)

 ## Acknowledgments
 We would like to thank <a href=https://github.com/rafaelurrutiasilva>Rafael Urrutia</a> for his continuous support and guidance.